steffenWi/lovr-playspace/README.md

 - `color_close_corners.json`: How to color the points you've set when they're far.
 - `color_close_grid.json`: How to color the lines between the corners when far.
 - `fade_start.txt`: What is considered far away from a wall, in meters.
 Affects how colors fade.
-- `fade_start.txt`: What is considered close to a wall, in meters.
+- `fade_stop.txt`: What is considered close to a wall, in meters.
 Affects how colors fade.
 - `grid_bottom.txt`: Where to start drawing lines from, relative to your ground.
 - `grid_density.txt`: How much to divide your lines for drawing a grid into it, in meters.
 - `grid_top.txt`: Where to stop drawing lines, relative to your ground.